statpascal/emul99/readme.txt

 This approach is sufficient to run the "Don't mess with Texas" megademo but the output of the recent Copper demo is rather distorted.

-The DSRs for the special P-code (pcodedisk.a99) and host system (disksim.a99) disk simulation need to transform control to the simulator at some point.
+The DSRs for the P-code (pcodedisk.a99) and host system (disksim.a99) disk simulation need to transform control to the simulator at some point.
 This is done via an "XOP 0" instruction, specifying the requested operation as a dummy source address.

 Instead of GTK3/Cairo, SDL2 could have been used for graphical output.
 Yet, as the simulator serves mainly as a test program for a Pascal compiler, the